mtho-ngoza/mzansigig/README.md

 - [x] **Fee management system** with configurable platform fees ✅
 - [x] **Manage Gigs dashboard & completion workflow** - Employers can view all posted gigs, track application counts, assign workers, mark gigs as complete, and cancel gigs.
 Comprehensive tests included.
 Current workflow: Accept application → (Optional) Make payment → Mark complete → Payment released. ✅
 - [x] **Job seeker profile viewing** - Employers can view full applicant profiles when reviewing applications.
 Includes work history, skills, portfolio, languages, certifications, verification status, and trust score (defaults to 50 for new users).
 Profile dialog integrated into application management workflow with "View Profile" button on each application. ✅
-- [ ] **Worker wallet & withdrawal system + Payment flow improvements** - Workers need to see their balance/earnings from completed gigs and request withdrawals.
-Currently, escrow is released but workers have no way to see or withdraw their money.
-Additionally, need to add payment status warnings/reminders since payment is currently optional when accepting applications (by design - allows employers to accept/book workers in advance and pay closer to work date, e.g., photographer for event 3 months away).
-Needs: balance tracking on User model, worker earnings dashboard, withdrawal request system, admin approval workflow, SA payment provider integration, payment status warnings for workers ("Don't start work until funded"), employer payment reminders, and worker ability to withdraw unfunded applications.
+- [x] **Worker wallet & withdrawal system** - Digital wallet with pending (escrow) and available balances, comprehensive earnings dashboard for job seekers, secure withdrawal requests with South African bank details, automatic balance updates on payment and escrow release, role-based access (job-seekers only), with 30 comprehensive tests. ✅
+- [ ] **Payment flow improvements (Pre-Launch)** - Add payment status warnings for workers ("Don't start work until funded"), employer payment reminders when accepting applications, employer payment dashboard to track outgoing payments, and admin approval workflow for withdrawal requests.
+- [ ] **Application withdrawal (Pre-Launch)** - Allow job seekers to withdraw their pending applications for any reason.
+Gives workers control and flexibility if they find another job, change their mind, or circumstances change.
+Important for informal sector where opportunities can come up quickly.
+Also prevents workers from being stuck in unfunded applications.
 - [ ] **Browse Talent page** - Currently "Browse Talent" redirects to Browse Gigs instead of showing job seeker profiles.
 Employers need to proactively find workers by skills, location, ratings, verification status.
-- [ ] **Application withdrawal** - Allow job seekers to withdraw their pending applications for any reason.
-Gives workers control and flexibility if they find another job, change their mind, or circumstances change.
-Important for informal sector where opportunities can come up quickly.
 - [ ] **Max applicants limit** - Let employers specify how many applicants they want to review (e.g., "5 applicants max").
 Shows job seekers "3/5 applicants" so they know if it's worth applying.
 Auto-closes gig to "reviewing" when limit reached.
 Critical for informal work where employers typically choose from first 3-5 applicants.
 - [ ] **Firestore security rules** implementation for production
 - [ ] **Review and rating system** with trust building features